Calculate page height and width Skip to content

 Time decay attribution assigns more credit to touchpoints closer to the point of conversion.
 The logic here is simple: the recent interactions are worth more because each touchpoint brings a prospect closer to conversion

-The best use case for time decay attribution model
+The best use case for the time decay attribution model

 Use time decay attribution for timed promotional campaigns because it rightfully devalues the early parts of the campaign that didn’t convert the lead.